Best Loans for Bad Credit in July 2026

 To avoid scams and loans you can’t afford, watch for these signs:

-- Pressure to act.
-It’s a red flag when a lender pressures you to make a decision in a short timeframe.
-Reputable lenders give you time to think about your options.
+It’s a red flag when a lender pressures you to make a decision in a short time frame.
+Reputable lenders give you time to think about your options. -

-- No physical address.
 A legitimate lender will list its physical address on its website.
-You’ll be able to confirm the location with Google Maps.
+You’ll be able to confirm the location with an online map, such as Google or Apple Maps.

 - Negative lender reviews.
 Read online personal loan reviews for your potential lender, paying attention to the rating and common customer complaints.